Are you interested in Economics as a possible major or

 - Friday, October 21 is the last day to withdraw from this course.
 (Automatic N grade

 is issued.)
 Students may not withdraw from a course after this date

 without documented extenuating circumstances.

-- Winthrop University is dedicated to providing access to education.
-If you
+- Winthrop University is committed to providing access to education.

 - As a student you should expect me to take my class responsibilities